umr4nlp/umr-guidelines/guidelines.md

 In both cases, the semantic argument 'person/man' is a daughter of this predicate, linked with a participant role edge.
 In English, this is a numbered participant role taken from this same PropBank frame file, while in Sanapaná it is a predicate-general participant role.
+In both languages, the participant has a :ref-number Singular attribute.

 AMR and UMR concepts are underspecified for morphosyntactic
 representation: the same concept (for example, `travel-01`) can be used